 Even with a solar charger I still have a spare battery.
 Wasabi’s packs have never let me down for both my GoPro and Sony.

-If you can spare the extra weight, a larger portable battery pack like the Anker 20100 will get you dozens of charges.
+If you can spare the extra weight, a more significant portable battery pack like the Anker 20100 will get you dozens of charges.

 What’d I miss?